1 | Dinnik’s viper |

 7 | Alburzi viper |

-A 50cm species which inhabits Armenia, Georgia, and also northwest Iran.
-It’s especially common in mountainous areas of Azerbaijan and was first discovered in 1933.
-The Alburzi viper (Vipera eriwanensis) has 54-78 zigzags down its spine and reaches altitudes of 3000 metres.
+The Alburzi viper (Vipera eriwanensis) has 54-78 zigzags down its spine, and reaches altitudes of 3000 metres.
 This is a species of rocky mountain steppe and high altitude meadows.
 They also appear under juniper bushes on the edges of dormant volcanoes.
-This species is never common, even where it thrives.
-It’s always in low densities, as it’s rare for scientists to find more than 5 per 1km of route explored.
+This species is never common, even in areas where it thrives.
+It’s always found in low densities, as it’s rare for scientists to find more than 5 individuals per 1km of route explored.
 Alburzi vipers can also appear in pasture land near villages, at lower altitudes.

 The Alburzi viper has never been found in Russia, but new locations are constantly being discovered.
 It was originally thought to only live as far north as Turkey’s Aras river, but in 2005, it was found beyond the river, 210 miles further west of its previous known limit.
 It’s believed that the Alburzi viper is most closely related to Darevskii’s viper.